-"Don't go back for the shoes," the Oracle said.
+"Don't go back for the shoes," she said.

 * * *

 Daffodil shivered in the damp chill.
-She would’ve gone insane.
-She could hear it knocking at her door, voices whispering at the dark corners of her mind.
-Tendrils of madness were starting to take root, and bloom into a poisonous crimson flower.
+She would’ve gone insane, she just knew it.
+She could hear it knocking at her door, voices whispering at the dark corners of her mind, tendrils of madness starting to take root and bloom into a poisonous crimson flower.
 Was there anyone else?
 Was she alone?
 She scrolled father and faster back in the social media feed glowing from her phone screen.
 She could see them, other people, in the photos, smiling like the word was a sun.
 Were they just images, and nothing more?

 Daffodil felt a slight, uneasy discord swimming in her stomach.
 Something was...off.
-Just...something about him didn’t sit right.
+Something about him didn’t sit right.

 “Can you help me with my arm?”